neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 $ mpiexec -np 12 cardinal-opt -i solid.i --nekrs-setup sfr_7pin
 ```

-After converting the nekRS output files to a format viewable in Paraview,
+After converting the NekRS output files to a format viewable in Paraview,
 the simulation results can be displayed.
 The fluid temperature is shown in [temperature]
 along with the mesh lines of the solid phase, while the solid temperature is
 shown in [temperature2] along with the mesh lines of the fluid phase.
 The